 Black Lake can often be overlooked amid the many choices of fishing holes, but this largemouth and smallmouth spot should be on your list.
 It is quite shallow with the maximum depth hitting only 40 feet, so navigation should be handled cautiously.
-National publications have rated Black Lake among the top-ten bass waters in the country and hosts many fishing events throughout the year.
+National publications rate Black Lake among the top-ten bass waters in the country.
+It consequently hosts many fishing events throughout the year.
 Often, largemouth will be found in shallower, warmer bays while smallmouth can be found swimming in the drop-offs.
 Check out the mouth of the Indian River, around the shoreline of Big Bay, Bullhead and Conger Islands.

 This lake’s bottom is the perfect environment for largemouth and smallmouth bass as it consists of reefs and rocky bars.
-With the introduction of zebra mussels, they have impacted the water clarity which allows the sun to penetrate, creating more vegetation for the bass to thrive off of.
-This lake is situated in the center of New York State, northeast of Syracuse and the Great Lakes.
-While you’re looking for that honey hole, don’t forget to look around and take in the beautiful scenery that this lake offers.
+With the introduction of zebra mussels, they have impacted the water clarity allowing the sun to penetrate deeper.
+This creates more vegetation for the bass to thrive off of.
+This lake is situated in the centre of New York State, northeast of Syracuse and the Great Lakes.
+While you’re looking for that honey hole, don’t forget to take in the beautiful scenery that this lake offers.
 It was originally a vast inland sea called Lake Iroquois which covered much of Central New York.

 St. Lawrence River

-There are plenty of options to choose from when it comes to bass fishing in New York city; there really is no shortage of fishing spots, although it’s important to note the season that’s best for each specie as well as the ideal spots they hang out in.
-It’s also a smart idea to consider the safety tips before leaving to ensure you feel confident when heading out on the water.
-Hopefully you have some luck in these fishing spots in New York and have an epic fishing story to bring back home!
+There are plenty of options to choose from when it comes to bass fishing in New York city.
+There really is no shortage of fishing spots when you know the season that’s best for each specie.
+Hopefully you have luck in these New York fishing spots and have an epic fishing story to bring home!